rdlynx19/franka-whack-a-mole/README.md

 ## QuickStart
 1. Set up a `workspace` on your computer with the `src` directory.
 2. Go to your `workspace/src` and clone this repository.
-3. In the same `workspace/src`, clone our MoveItAPI (https://github.com/ME495-EmbeddedSystems/homework-3-group-4) and `colcon build` both repositories
+3. In the same `workspace/src`, clone our MoveItAPI (https://github.com/ME495-EmbeddedSystems/homework-3-group-4) and `colcon build` all repositories
 4. [OPTIONAL] Create servo/hammer end-effector attachment and upload `servo_serial_communication.ino` to it via an Arduino microcontroller
 5. [OPTIONAL] Create DIY whack-a-mole set and `build_moles.ino`to it via an Arduino microcontroller
 6. Set up April Tag 36h11:0 with base attachment found here (https://github.com/wengmister/Apex-Putter/issues/2)